ragupari/nano-processor-second-sem-project/README.md

-The following are included in this git repo
+The following are included in this git repo.

 1. Vivado Project file(s) and all the source files prepared for the simulation (i.e. slow clock for simulation) in a zipped folder.